topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 A major prerequsite to complete this project is having an AWS account.

 ## AWS Account
-For new users, please use the link https://aws.amazon.com/account/sign-up
+For new users, please use the link below to create a new account

+https://aws.amazon.com/account/sign-up

-For video tutorial on how to create an AWS account https://www.youtube.com/watch?v=v3WLJ_0hnOU.
+For video tutorial on how to create an AWS account use the link

+https://www.youtube.com/watch?v=v3WLJ_0hnOU.

 I created my AWS account ealier and I have described the steps used in project 1.
-Please note that signing in using IAM user is the best practice
+Please note that signing in into AWS using IAM user is the best practice

- Documentation to show the reasons to use IAM user https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)
+ Documentation to show the reasons to use IAM user:  https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)

 ![](Images/IAM.png)

 ## L- Linux Operating System
 The L in LEMP is Linux.
 This is the operating system for this stack and this will be installed by launching an EC2 instance with ubuntu as the flavor on AWS.
 I used the steps below to accomplish that

-First I selected an Amazon Machine Image
+First I selected an Amazon Machine Image.
 For this project, I will be using the Ubuntu Server 20.04 LTS (HVM), SSD Volume Type - ami-0aee2d0182c9054ac (64-bit x86) / ami-04e842c4cdd82c62e (64-bit Arm) as the Amazon Machine Image (AMI)

 ![](Images/AMI.png)

 Then I chose the Instance type

 ![](Images/Instance.png)

-I Lauched the EC2
+Lauched the EC2

 ![](Images/ClickLaunch.png)

 ![](Images/Launch2.png)

-and Finally I checked  Launch Status to see if the EC2 instance launched
+and Finally I checked the status of the launched EC2 instance by clicking the Launch Status

 ![](Images/LaunchSatus.png)

 ![](Images/LS.png)

 #### Note